Spoorthi-2005/leave/replit.md

 # GVPCEW Leave Management System

 ## Project Overview
-A comprehensive university leave management system for GVPCEW with multi-role functionality, database persistence, and advanced workflow management.
+A comprehensive leave management system for Gayatri Vidya Parishad College of Engineering for Women (GVPCEW) with multi-role functionality, database persistence, and advanced workflow management.

 ## User Requirements
 - Database persistence for all user data and leave applications